 - Applicants must have an exceptional understanding of the English language and a basic understanding of HTML.

 One of the most fun things to do as a gamer these days is share all the stuff that excites you on Facebook and Twitter, and being the community-driven site that we are, we're extremely eager to have a happy and active social community.
 So we're looking for people who can, rather than write, devote their efforts to sharing images, quotations, fan art, and other awesome gaming culture to our Facebook and Twitter feeds for all our followers to see.
 There are no prerequisites, but politeness and charm are always a great plus, and having experience moderating social media in the past will go a long way in your resume.

 ** Note: Being an unpaid, volunteer job, we understand perfectly well that there are some days where writing is just hard, be it for time constraints, emotional stress, or other various reasons.
 Thus, all requirements are enforced yet lenient.
 So long as shying away from the minimum requirements does not become a regular habit, there are no dire consequences for missing goals.**

 Now that you're familiar with the various staff positions and their roles on the site, the next step of the process is actually deciding which position best suits you and sending us your staff application.

 **Before proceeding, please note that writing for Gamnesia is volunteer work, and there is no payment involved.
-As you grow as a writer and spend more time with the site, opportunities and incentives will open up, such as free review materials, invitations to press events, gift cards, and more.**
+As you grow as a writer and spend more time with the site, opportunities and incentives can open up, such as free review materials, invitations to press events, gift cards, and more.**

 Applications are now handled by our lead Copy Editor, Tyler Meehan.
 To apply for a position on the site, please send an email to [email protected] with the following information: